libbyschuknight/tid_til/articles_videos_links.md

 [Calming Your Brain During Conflict](https://hbr.org/2015/12/calming-your-brain-during-conflict)

 [Ikigai: The Japanese Secret to a Long and Happy Life Might Just Help You Live a More Fulfilling Life](https://medium.com/thrive-global/ikigai-the-japanese-secret-to-a-long-and-happy-life-might-just-help-you-live-a-more-fulfilling-9871d01992b7)

+## Agile / Project Management Stuff

+[Using the Scope Triangle in Project Quailty Management to Define the Project Scope(https://www.brighthubpm.com/resource-management/38914-scope-triangle-in-project-planning
+)

 ## Work Stuff